FAQ's

 • One step closer to the Bike Adventure Series Hall of Fame

-• Media coverage during the event
+• Professional media coverage during the event

 We recommend booking your full itinerary from your city of origin to Puerto Montt to simplify transfers and baggage handling.